cz0479y/next16-commerce/STEPS.md

 - (And we're even breaking the sweet new feature typed routes!
 Need this as Route everywhere.)
 - And what about the home page, do we need to client side fetch everything user specific here too?
 - This is a viable pattern, and useful for many regardless etc, but let's say we are actually not interested in rewriting our app.

+## Excessive dynamic rendering -> Composable caching with 'use cache'

+- Go back to real vscode.
 - What if we could avoid all of these smart workarounds?
 What if there was a simpler way?
-Go back to real vscode.

-## Excessive dynamic rendering -> Composable caching with 'use cache'

 ### Home page